-\14A.
+14A.
 Term of Design.
 The title of the person in whose name a design has been registered under Section 14 shall remain valid for a period of five years from the date of registration thereof, except when it is renewed under Section 23B.

-PUNISHMENT FOR CONTRAVENTION OF SECTION 12: In case a person, contravenes the provisions or Sub-Section (2) of Section 12, or operates a design invalidated the Department, may be punished with a fine not exceeding Fifty thousand Rupees, and articles and goods connected with such offense shall be confiscated on the order of the Department, separately of offense.
+person, contravenes the provisions or Sub-Section (2) of Section 12, or operates a design invalidated the Department, may be punished with a fine not exceeding Fifty thousand Rupees, and articles and goods connected with such offense shall be confiscated on the order of the Department, saper the gravity of offense.